Harshal7797/Java-Trading_Application/README.md

 ## Order Controller
 Order Controller is used to buy/sell stock from user defined company such as `AAPL`, `MSFT` etc.
 - There is only one endpoint which
-  - /order/MarketOrder: explain what is a market order, and how does your business logic work.
+  - POST `/order/marketOrder`:  MarketOrder is a Jexplain what is a market order, and how does your business logic work.
 ## Dashboard Controller
 This controller is designed to check if the Spring Booth is running or not and has only one endpoints.
 - GET `/health` to make sure SpringBoot app is up and running